sorrrb/rock-paper-scissors/README.md

 # rock-paper-scissors

-A script containing basic functionality for a 'first-to-five' game of Rock, Paper, Scissors.
+A webpage containing basic functionality for a 'first-to-five' game of Rock, Paper, Scissors.

+### Attribution:

 All code and knowledge gained through creating this page is owed to The Odin Project.
 Specific project link here.